Customer journey marketing is often skipped because most people have no idea what it is. We hope to change that with this article.

 eNewsletters are a type of news release sent via email that publicizes relevant news, articles, and content for your prospects and customers.
 It usually is connected with special offers or benefits.

-Check out this article to learn How to Create an Email Newsletter to impress your audience.
+Check out this article to learn How to Create an Email Newsletter that Will Impress Your Boss to impress your audience.

 Consumer trust is a hot commodity nowadays, no matter what industry you belong to.